toludoyin/elt-batch-processing/README.md

 # elt-batch-streaming

-ELT batch processing using duckdb as the database, dbt for transformation and prefect for the ochestration.
+ELT batch processing using duckdb as the database, dbt for transformation and airflow for the ochestration.

 Setup: